 Once that was accomplished, Tumblewire carefully implemented the new system in a series of “go-lives” starting from the bottom up.
 Once the membership database was live, we installed a new cloud-based telephony system using the open source Twilio functionality.
 The crewing system went live third, followed by the launch of the main website and mobile site, which were powered by and connected to all of the other systems.

-When the new site launched, social media was a key component continue reading this.
+When the new site launched, social media was a key component.
 Membership and the office administrators love the site – a powerful combination of technologies that have lead cost savings and improved service across the board.